-"Sink me, if I have not frighted your comrade away!" he remarked.
-"Or is it possible that he hath gone on the slot of the plump widow?
+'Sink me, if I have not frighted your comrade away!' he remarked.
+'Or is it possible that he hath gone on the slot of the plump widow?
 Methought he looked in no very good temper when I kissed her at the door.
 Yet it is a civility which I seldom refuse to anything which wears a cap.
 Your friend's appearance smacked more of Mars than of Venus, though, indeed, those who worship the god are wont to be on good terms with the goddess.
-A hardy old soldier, I should judge, from his features and attire."
+A hardy old soldier, I should judge, from his feature and attire.'
+One who hath seen much service abroad,' I answered.

-"One who hath seen much service abroad," I answered.
-"Ha! ye are lucky to ride to the wars in the company of so accomplished a cavalier.
-For I presume that it is to the wars that ye are riding, since you are all so armed and accoutred."
+'Ha! ye are lucky to ride to the wars in the company of so accomplished a cavalier.
+For I presume that it is to the wars that ye are riding, since ye are all so armed and accountred.
+'We are indeed bound for the West,' I replied, with some reserve, for in Saxon's absence I did not care to be too loose-tongued.